Skip to content

 • InputFile: A general-purpose input class for handling a wide range of media files.
 This is class can be used for stright forwad flag usage.

 • VideoFile: A dedicated input type tailored for video sources.
 It makes it easier to configure video-specific parameters such as frame rate, resolution, and stream mapping.
-This is particularly useful when processing high-resolution video content or when multiple video streams need to be managed within the same pipeline.

 • AudioFile: A specialized class for audio-only inputs, enabling precise handling of audio streams.
 It provides straightforward access to audio-specific settings such as sample rate, channel layouts, and codec handling.
 This is useful for workflows involving audio extraction, mixing, or track replacement in multimedia projects.